lucasdicioccio/deptrack-project/deptrack-devops-examples/README.md

 customized the debootstrapped environment, we used a _chroot_ exactly like we did in the deptrack-devops-example-qemu example.
 On the other hand a pair of _docker-container_ nodes exist.
 Although they look similar they actually are not.
-The `deptrack-devops-example-container` container merely builds a container which runs a `touch hello-world` in the containerized environment.
+The `deptrack-devops-example-container-touch` container merely builds a container which runs a `touch hello-world` in the containerized environment.
 This is possible because we _know_ that the debootstrap chroot has installed the `touch` command.
 Sometimes, we want to couple the content of the docker